Your Learning Partners

 Itza Martínez

-Dr. Martínez is a research associate at CES.
+Dr. Martínez is a Professional Services Learning Specialist at CES.
 She has a B.F.A. in Visual Arts Education from Manhattanville College, a master’s degree in teaching from Manhattanville College, and a doctoral degree in educational leadership with a graduate certificate in Teaching for Diversity and Social Justice.
 She has worked in K-12, graduate, and adult learning environments.
 Her work is focused on collaboration, leadership, critical dialogue, and social justice in curriculum development, design, and evaluation.
 She is a former middle and high school art teacher and administrator.
 Additionally, she has experience presenting at national conferences, and several publications, and conducted national and international work in English and Spanish.

 Email: imartinez@collaborative.org